- Improve technical functionality and remember user preferences

 - Provide personal information to us via the website or otherwise.

-Copenhagencard.com & dk collects, as a matter of principle, only the personal information needed (eg email address and private address) to deliver the service you may require.
+Copenhagencard.com collects, as a matter of principle, only the personal information needed (name and email address) to deliver the service you may require.

 However, registration of certain information is also necessary in order to analyze how users use copenhagencard.dks website through Google Analytics, Facebook Pixel see below.

-When you use Copenhagencard.com & dk, we collect information about where on the page you move and what you click.
-This information is necessary for us to analyze how users use Copenhagencard.com & dk and constantly improve the functionality of the website.
-We track statistics on how users use Copenhagencard.com & dk, and the statistics are used in summarized form, for example. to see which pages and browsers our customers use most.
+When you use Copenhagencard.com, we collect information about where on the page you move and what you click.
+This information is necessary for us to analyze how users use Copenhagencard.com and constantly improve the functionality of the website.
+We track statistics on how users use Copenhagencard.com, and the statistics are used in summarized form, for example. to see which pages and browsers our customers use most.
 For this purpose, 3rd party services, such as Google Analytics.

 You should be aware that this website is being monitored and may capture information about your visit that will help us improve the quality of our service.
 We may collect this information even if you do not register with us.
 We collect and process the following data: